jfecher/ante-website/content/docs/language.md

     stringify: t -> string
 ```

-Here we say `stringify` is a function that take in a `t` and returns a `string`.
+Here we say `stringify` is a function that takes a value of type `t` and returns a
-With this, we can write another function that can abstract over all `t`'s that
+`string`.
+With this, we can write another function that abstracts over all `t`'s that
 can be converted to strings:

 ```ante